Feather (song): Reception

 Music critics praised the production of "Feather", describing it as light and airy.
 Slates Chris Molanphy described the song as "a neo-disco bop", and American Songwriters Alex Hopper called it a "pop gem".
 Hopper further described Carpenter's vocals as those of a "pop-princess" and the chorus as light and digestible "pure pop fodder".
 He thought its melody was infectious and perfectly satisfied his craving for a danceable beat.
 Vaidya included "Feather" at number 57 in Rolling Stone Indias list of the top songs of 2023 and believed it was tuneful, astutely personal, and sincere.
 Billboards Madison E. Goldberg described it as "a masterclass in 2020s pop music".

 "Feather" was Carpenter's first song to reach the top 40 on the Billboard Hot 100 and peaked at number 21 on the chart issued for April 27, 2024.
 The song also became her first to peak at number one on the Pop Airplay chart or any radio-focused Billboard chart.
 It received a 2× platinum certification from the Recording Industry Association of America.
 "Feather" charted at number 25 on the Canadian Hot 100 issued for April 20 and was certified quadruple platinum by Music Canada.
-The song reached number 19 on the UK Singles Chart and received a gold certification from the British Phonographic Industry.
+The song reached number 19 on the UK Singles Chart and received a platinum certification from the British Phonographic Industry.

-In Australia, "Feather" peaked at number 23 and was certified triple platinum by the Australian Recording Industry Association (ARIA).
+In Australia, "Feather" peaked at number 23 and was certified quadruple platinum by the Australian Recording Industry Association (ARIA).
 The song charted at number 40 in New Zealand and received a double platinum certification from Recorded Music NZ.
 It reached number 43 on the Billboard Global 200.
 "Feather" also peaked within the top 50 at number 14 in Honduras and Singapore, number 16 in Latvia, number 18 in Malaysia, number 25 in Ireland, number 26 in the Netherlands, and number 48 in the Philippines.
-The song received a diamond certification in Brazil and gold in Central America, Poland, Portugal, and Spain.
+The song received a diamond certification in Brazil and gold in Central America, Denmark, France, Poland, Portugal, Spain, and Sweden.

 Critics have discussed the song's impact on Carpenter's success the following year.
 Kelsey Barnes of Grammy.com thought its performance showcased her bold style gaining traction and paved the way for "an even bigger 2024".
 (Note: Barnes mentioned Carpenter achieving the Billboard Hot 100 number one and number three singles "Please Please Please" and "Espresso", respectively, and performing at Coachella and Saturday Night Live as some of her achievements in 2024.)
 Goldberg listed "Feather" among Carpenter's 10 most essential songs and believed it laid the groundwork for her signature sound.
 Billboards Jason Lipshutz thought the song's pop radio success was significant and helped her reach the biggest radio stations in the US.